 - 4 cups neutral-flavored oil (vegetable, rice bran, canola, etc) (for deep frying)

 - 2 large eggs (50 g each w/o shell)

 - 1 pickle (or 7 cornichons/gherkins)

 - kosher/sea salt (I use Diamond Crystal; use half for table salt) (to taste)

 - freshly ground black pepper (to taste)

 - ½ lemon

 - 4 Tbsp Japanese mayonnaise

-Gently put 2-3 prawns in oil and deep fry them for about 2.5 minutes, or until golden brown.
+- Gently put 2-3 prawns in oil and deep fry them for about 2 and a half minutes, or until golden brown.
 Transfer Ebi Fry onto a wire rack or paper towel-lined tray to remove excess oil.

-Between batches, make sure to scoop up the bread crumbs to keep the oil clean and avoid the oil turning dark.
+- Between batches, make sure to scoop up the bread crumbs to keep the oil clean.
+These burnt crumbs make the oil dark.